2008 Azerbaijani presidential election: Conduct

 The election was observed by more than 500 international observers, mostly from the Organization for Security and Co-operation in Europe (OSCE).
-The OSCE said that there was progress in the elections compared to past ones, however it did not meet international standards, because of the lack of competition to incumbent Ilham Aliyev.
-The NATO Secretary General, Jaap de Hoop Scheffer, declared "He welcomes reports from the international election observers from OSCE, Council of Europe and the European Parliament indicating progress in the conduct of Azerbaijan’s presidential elections on 15 October 2008.
+The OSCE said that there was progress in the elections compared to past ones, however it did not meet international standards, because of the lack of competition to the incumbent, Aliyev.
+The NATO Secretary General, Jaap de Hoop Scheffer, stated that he "welcomes reports from the international election observers from OSCE, Council of Europe and the European Parliament indicating progress in the conduct of Azerbaijan’s presidential elections on 15 October 2008.
 Azerbaijan should build on this achievement and address the remaining shortcomings that were noted."

 Avez Temirhan of the election-boycotting Azerbaijan Liberal Party said, "This leadership is not legitimate and its election does not reflect the will of the people."

 Results

 A total of seven candidates registered with the Central Election Commission.

 The incumbent, Ilham Aliyev, won the election with over 88% of the vote, and Igbal Aghazade came in second with 2.86%.
 Voter turnout was 75.1%.
 Fuad Aliyev and Hafiz Hajiev, as in 2003, received fewer votes than supporting signatures.
 Eight polling places' votes were invalidated.